mentalfaculty/LLVS/README.md

 - Can create a store using any language, on any device, and with any operating system
 - Can even author stores by hand if you really want to

-### Indexing
+### FilterMaping
-- Support for basic indexes
+- Support for basic mapes
-- Indexes are versioned along with the values
+- FilterMapes are versioned along with the values